ruby-rdf/rdf-bert/README.md

 Protocol Serialization
 ----------------------

-RDF values (blank nodes, URI references and literals) are represented as BERT strings containing the values' canonical [N-Triples][] forms.
+RDF values (blank nodes, URI references, and literals) are represented as BERT strings containing the values' canonical [N-Triples][] forms.
 RDF triples are represented as three-term BERT lists containing such BERT strings.